peterkuma/ccbrowse/README.md

 Finally, run the server with:

-    ccloud server
+    ccbrowse server

 Now, open [http://localhost:8080/](http://localhost:8080/) in your browser.
 That's it!

-If you encounter any issues, [file a bug report](https://github.com/peterkuma/ccloud/issues) or post to the [mailing list](mailto:ccplot-general@lists.sourceforge.net).
+If you encounter any issues, [file a bug report](https://github.com/peterkuma/ccbrowse/issues) or post to the [mailing list](mailto:ccplot-general@lists.sourceforge.net).

 Server options